-If you’re planning to move to Japan long-term, what job opportunities are available is probably one of your biggest concerns.
-Here are some things you should consider when job-hunting in Japan.
-Check out the top 5 jobs in Japan for foreigners apart from English teaching in Japan and things to know when looking for a job in Japan.
+If you’re planning to move to Japan long-term, understanding the job opportunities available is probably one of your biggest concerns.
+In this blog, we discuss some things you should consider when job-hunting in Japan and the top 5 jobs for foreigners in Japan apart from English teaching.
 Keep in mind that these examples are just general guidelines and you should always check job descriptions for more information.

-Find out Stey-by-step to moving to Japan, Top 5 jobs for foreigners, Best place to live in Japan, How much does it cost to live in Japan, How difficult it is to move to Japan and Find out if you will be happy in Japan.
+Also read our comprehensive guides to moving to Japan, best places to live in Japan, how much does it cost to live in Japan, and how difficult it is to move to Japan.

 Japan streets working hours in Japanese companies

-You may have heard that Japanese companies have very long working hours, and overtime hours often go unpaid.
-According to Stat Research
+You may have heard that Japanese companies have very long working hours, and overtime often goes unpaid.
+According to Stat Research, the statistics for Japanese employees logging overtime per month are significant.

 • 19.6% log 60 hours of overtime work